You are here

 - Consulting on print design (templates to come!)

 Contact Linda Glaser to get started!

-If you are a faculty member who manages your own website, or you're director of a lab or institute, we can also consult with you on best approaches to building and maintaining a web presence.
+If you are a faculty member who manages your own public website, or you are a director of a lab or institute, we can also consult with you on best approaches to building and maintaining a public web presence.

 Consulting and Referral Services

-Is your department, program, or institute interested in building your brand or expanding your communications efforts?
+Is your department, program, or institute interested in expanding your communications efforts?
 Do you need a referral for a graphic designer, videographer, or photographer?
 Do you want to launch an e-newsletter for your alumni and friends?
 Are you looking to expand your social media presence, but don't know where to begin?
-Are you dealing with an ongoing issue or a crisis that requires a public message or media monitoring?
+Are you dealing with an ongoing issue that requires a public message or media monitoring?
 We're here to help.